Chr15w1986/Python_PP3/README.md

         - This is something I would like to implement for future development of the game
     - When I type `n` The game simply ends with message `Thankyou for playing Numberex!`
-    - For the sake of testing, If none of the above is true, (no cheating, no incorrect values etc) the AI has infinite guesses to find the number I am thinking of.
+    - For the sake of testing, If none of the above is true, (no cheating, no incorrect values etc) the AI has infinite guesses to find the number I am thinking of
-        - This is flaw I came across while carrying out manual testing, I would like to in future development (with more time), include AI guess limit function.
+        - This is flaw I came across while carrying out manual testing, I would like to in future development (with more time), include AI guess limit function
     - If the number I am thinking of matches the AI guess, I input `correct(c)` and I am greeted with a message:
         - `HAHA!!
 I guessed (number) The number you were thinking of..
 I WIN!!`

         ![correctguess2](images/correctguess(2).png)

-    - And finally the option to restart the game appears, If I press `y`, the loop starts again, if I press `n`, the game exits.
+    - And finally the option to restart the game appears, If I press `y`, the loop starts again, if I press `n`, the game exits

 ## Solved bugs and errors